cuescience/goat/README.md

 **Feel free to submit a Pull Request if you think the type extension is useful for others!**

 ### Implicit parameters
 As mentioned before, there is no need to add `context` as first argument in your step definitions.
 But how you pass state from one step to another then?
-With the help of **Implicit parameters** your step definitions will become much cleaner.
+With the help of **implicit parameters** your step definitions will become much cleaner.

 If you want to add some value to the context just return it in your step definition (make sure to also add a return function annotation):
 ```python